- 1 Who would have thought we would be attacked by wild dogs in Argentina!

-Having learnt our lesson we really enjoyed and would recommend a visit to Mendoza.
+Having learnt our lesson we really enjoyed our time in Mendoza and would recommend a visit.

 What To Do in Mendoza

 Mendoza is famous for its wines especially Malbec.
 Taking a wine tour in Mendoza is a great way to visit 2 wineries and enjoy a 3-course lunch as well.
 We can recommend taking a wine tour, there are half-day tours available as well.

 Other Tour Options:

 We are very happy using Get Your Guide in activities in cities that we visit.
 We love their ‘best price guarantee’ which means if we find the same activity by the same local tour operator in the same currency for less they will refund the difference.
 Currently, they offer over 35,000 activities in over 7,600 locations.